agaarbi/DockerizePythonScript/README.md

 # DockerizePythonScript
-Python Script dockerization with modules in another file and environment variables.
+Python Script dockerization, along with data in volume, and using docker-compose.